 Give your dog appropriate attention and time.
-Take them for a walk on a daily basis.
+Take them for a walk daily.

 You can take them to swim or use a different route to walk.
 Giving your pet the proper attention will work wonders.

-Answer: Yes, it is normal to a certain extent.
 Dogs can lick their paws while cleaning or grooming them.
-But if it is obsessive then that might be an indicator of a problem.
+Yes, it is customary to a certain extent.
+But if it is obsessive, then that might be an indicator of a problem.
 Licking one particular spot continuously is concerning as well.

-Answer: Yes it is.
-Dogs mainly tilt their head when they make direct eye contact with their owner.
-Mostly because they get a better field of view while tilting their head.
-To see their owner’s face clearly, dogs tilt their head.
+Yes, it is.
+Dogs tilt their head when they make direct eye contact with their owner.
+Dogs tilt their head to get a better field of view while tilting their head to see their owner’s faces.

-Answer: Yes, it is particularly fun for dogs.
+Yes, it is enjoyable for dogs.
 Dogs’ ears consist of several nerve endings.
-Because of that, their ears are very sensitive.
+Because of that, their ears are susceptible.
 Rubbing their ears releases endorphins in dogs which gives them a natural high.
 And dogs enjoy that a lot.

 There you have your answer on why your dog nibbles on blankets.
-Surely they won’t bother you as much from now on.
+Indeed they won’t bother you as much from now on.

 Hopefully, this article helped you in learning about your dog.
 And you got to know what you should look out for.